Slipknot (band): Influences

 structures and alternating melodies from Iowa and Vol. 3: (The Subliminal Verses).
 On the other hand, the experimental imprint of Bungle has become rare, but it made a sudden reappearance on 2019's We Are Not Your Kind.

-The members of Slipknot are also influenced by Kiss, Black Sabbath, Slayer, Jimi Hendrix, Deicide, Pantera, Anthrax, Metal Church, Judas Priest, Megadeth, Sepultura, White Zombie, Alice in Chains, Malevolent Creation, Danny Heifetz, Nine Inch Nails, Neurosis, Led Zeppelin, Queen, The Melvins, N.W.A, Skinny Puppy, Mayhem, Dimmu Borgir, Iron Maiden, Emperor, Beastie Boys, Morbid Angel, Cannibal Corpse, Misfits, Gorefest, Run-DMC, Acid Bath, Black Flag, Dead Kennedys, and Metallica.
+The members of Slipknot are also influenced by 1960s and 1970s hard rock and early metal acts including Black Sabbath, Judas Priest, Jimi Hendrix, Kiss, Led Zeppelin, Queen, the late 1970s and early 1980s new wave of British heavy metal bands Iron Maiden, 1980s American thrash metal bands including Anthrax, Megadeth, Metallica, Metal Church, Slayer, bands from the 1990s groove metal movement including Pantera, Sepultura, White Zombie, the sludge metal bands such as Acid Bath, The Melvins, Neurosis, as well as various black and death metal acts including Cannibal Corpse, Deicide, Dimmu Borgir, Emperor, Gorefest, Malevolent Creation, Mayhem, Morbid Angel.
+In addition the punk and new wave bands Black Flag, Dead Kennedys, Misfits, the Police, 1990s grunge and alternative rock bands Alice in Chains, Pearl Jam, the early hip hop acts such as the Beastie Boys, N.W.A, Run-DMC, and the industrial rock acts Nine Inch Nails, Skinny Puppy, have also been cited as influences by the members.
 Taylor has spoken of his admiration for vocalists Freddie Mercury, Bruce Dickinson, David Lee Roth, Bruce Springsteen and James Hetfield.
 In 1999, Chris Fehn said Sid Wilson is influenced by jungle music and rave music.

+On The End, So Far Corey Taylor also cited The Cure, Death, the Prodigy and Type O Negative as inspirations for the album.

 Stage performances

 Slipknot is known for its chaotic, energetic live shows that contributed to the band's success.
 During performances, most of the band's members headbang heavily.
 The band's early performances included extreme acts such as stage dives from high balconies and band members setting each other on fire.
 Clown was known to go into the crowd and tie people up with the microphone cord.
 In later years, they tended to refrain from acts this extreme.
 Former bassist Paul Gray said this was due to receiving lawsuits and to avoid harming other people, and that it was a "better move" for the longevity of the band.
 Along with the energetic and unpredictable performances, Slipknot often use elaborate stage setups that use pyrotechnics, elevated stage areas, hydraulic drum risers, and computer screens.
 Reviewing a Slipknot performance, Alistair Lawrence of Kerrang! said, "the choreographed chaos is too multi-faceted to fully describe". and NME described one Slipknot show as "a scene of chaos".
-At their inaugural 2022 show, the band paid tribute to fellow metal band Jinjer and mentioned the 2022 Russian invasion of the Ukraine as cause for their absence.
+At their inaugural 2022 show, the band paid tribute to fellow metal band Jinjer and mentioned the 2022 Russian invasion of Ukraine as cause for their absence.